-Assessment Weightage (%)
+Assessment Weightage(%)

-Assignments(10 assignments with equal credit) 50

-Quiz(5 Quizzes with equal credit) 30
+Internal (Minimum 10 assessments) 70

-Project 20
+Project (External component) 30

 - This course aims at introducing the concept of data structure hierarchy. - It will also expose the students to the basic and higher order data structures. - Further the students will be motivated to apply the concept of data structures to various engineering problems.